fmrtl73/pxdocs/content/install-with-other/dcos/operate-and-maintain/going-production-with-dcos.md

 ### Topology in cloud environments

-Portworx auto-detects availabilty zones and regions and provisions replicas across different zones.
+Portworx auto-detects availability zones and regions and provisions replicas across different zones.
 For e.g., see below for the partial output of `pxctl status`:

 ```text